 Scroll down further on the page to see the next sections.

 - Schedule: This dictates what the schedule is for this job.
 Some jobs can set to be run every week, day, hour, 15 minutes.
-This is up to you.
+You can configure the schedule to run when you want.
 Read more about Scheduling Jobs.

 - Timeout: This will stop a job after a specified time.
 This is useful if you know a specific job should only run for a certain amount of time and there’s a problem if it runs longer.
-Note: This option exists to stop jobs from running indefinitely for whatever reason.
+Note: This option exists to stop jobs from running indefinitely.

 - Notification: You can have Mitto notify you on the status of your job.
 If you want it to notify you for errors only, select Errors Only.
 The All option will notify you for both successful and error runs.
 Read more information about how to setup your notifications here.